 As a result, there are droughts.
 Family sell all they own to buy food, but eventually the money runs out and famine follows.

-USPG sent an emergency grant and the church has been providing food aid, but more is needed.
+USPG has sent emergency grants and the Anglican Church in Madagascar has been providing food aid.

 In March 2017, USPG invited some of our friends from the Anglican Church in Malawi to meet their brothers and sisters in Madagascar to talk about how they responded to drought.
 This is an example of how USPG encourages learning exchanges across regions so that expertise can be shared.

 The input from Malawi was greatly appreciated and now the church in Madagascar is developing its own disaster preparedness strategy.

 This is a good example of partnership within the Anglican Communion, with churches who have undergone similar experiences sharing ideas and supporting one another by drawing on local skills and resources.

 ‘The impact of climate change is visible and real’

 We asked the Revd Canon Samitiana Jhonson, Provincial Secretary, Church of the Province of the Indian Ocean, about his understanding and experience of climate change.
 Here’s what he said.